 The resulting SAM was characterized by contact angle, X-Ray Photoelectron Spectroscopy (XPS), and time-of-flight secondary ion mass spectroscopy (ToF-SIMS).
 The electrochemical and magnetic properties of this SAM was investigated by cyclic voltammetry (CV) and EPR, respectively.

 Contact angle value was 76.1 2 º, showing the high hydrophobicity of the layer.
 The XPS spectrum of the SAM showed a doublet at 162 eV and 163.2 eV assigned to S2p3/2 and S2p1/2 respectively, with an intensity ratio of 1.9 : 1 (very close to the expected value of 2 : 1) and a splitting of 1.2 eV attributed to the S–Au bond (Fig. S6 of the Supporting Information).
-Additionally, Time-of-Flight Secondary Ion Mass Spectrometry (ToF-SIMS) was performed (Fig. S7 and S8, ESI).
+Additionally, ToF-SIMS was performed (Fig. S7 and S8, ESI).
 ToF-SIMS is a highly sensitive and powerful surface characterization technique employed to determine the composition and structure of molecules on surfaces through mass spectral analysis.
 We observed two peaks at 258 and 455 m/z, which correspond to the molecular ion peak (M+) for SC12H21N2O2 and the AuM cluster, respectively, verifying the adsorption and integrity of the molecules.

 As in solution, the electrochemical properties of the resulting SAM were investigated by CV using the functionalized gold substrate as a working electrode, and revealed that the redox properties of the molecules in solution were also displayed when they were bound to gold.
 Indeed, a stable and reversible redox process at E1/2 = 0.89 V (vs. Ag wire) was observed (Figure 14) which is in agreement with the redox potential of these molecules in solution.
 This was thus assigned to the oxidation of TEMPO units.
 The cyclic voltammogram shows one reversible redox wave with an oxidation peak at 918 mV and a reduction peak at 870 mV at a scan rate of 100 mV/s (E = 48 mV).
 A reduction of 21 mV in E (i. e. the voltage difference between the oxidation and reduction peaks) compared to the redox wave obtained for 3 in solution (E = 69 mV) was observed.
 This is an additional indication that the electroactive molecules are adsorbed on the surface.
 However, one would expect no splitting between the oxidation and reduction peaks for an ideal situation because diffusion should not have any influence on the process as electroactive centres are all close to the electrode surface, and should be non-interacting and in rapid equilibrium with the electrode.
-In our case, although the value of ΔE is very small is still perceptible.
-This could be explained by the interaction between TEMPOs moieties.
+In our case, although the value of ΔE is very small, it is still perceptible.
+This could be explained by the interaction between the TEMPO moieties.

 The robustness and stability of the SAM was elucidated by the reversibility of the process and the fact that after performing many consecutive voltage cycles, completely identical redox waves without showing any sign of loss of current intensity were observed, indicating that the two redox states are stable.
 In addition to this, we also observed that increasing the scan rate resulted in an increase in the intensity of the peak (inset of Figure 14), which is characteristic for surface-confined electroactive species.